algosup/2024-2025-project-4-web-fpga-team-2/.github/ISSUE_TEMPLATE/bug_report_template.md

 *A clear and concise description of what the bug is*

 ## Intended Result ✅
-*The inteded result according to the test case.*
+*The intended result according to the test case.*

 ## Current Result ❌